simpleclub/math_keyboard/README.md

 Due to lack of maintenance on that repo, we are currently using our forked version, [flutter_math_fork].
 Note that our ultimate goal is fully integrating the `math_keyboard` package with the `catex` package, which would give us maximum control over the rendering of the typeset math.

-## Missing features

-You might notice that some features that you would expect from the `math_keyboard` package are missing or something is not working as expected.
-In that case, please [file an issue][issues].

-In general, we can of course never fully solve every use case, however, especially in this case we are aware of a few shortcomings.
-For example the customization options of the keyboard are currently limited because this has simply not yet been a requirement in our internal usage.
-In that case, please consider **contributing** pull requests to this repo in order to allow as many use cases to be covered as possible :) See the next section for information on that.

 ## Contributing